 Defence for Children International (DCI) is a leading child rights-focused and membership-based grassroots movement, founded in 1979, the first International Year of the Child.
 DCI promotes and protects the human rights of children at the local, national, regional and international level, and was one of the drafters of the United Nations Convention on the Rights of the Child (UNCRC), the most widely ratified human rights treaty in history.
-DCI has special consultative status with the UN Economic and Social Council (ECOSOC), the United Nations Children’s Fund (UNICEF), United Nations Educational, Scientific and Cultural Organization (UNESCO), Intranational Labour Organisation (ILO) and the Council of Europe.
+DCI has special consultative status with the UN Economic and Social Council (ECOSOC), UNICEF, UNESCO, and the Council of Europe.
 DCI also has observer status with the African Committee of Experts on the Rights and Welfare of the Child (ACERWC), the Inter-American Court on Human Rights (IACHR) and the League for Arab States (LAS), among others.
-Moreover, DCI maintains a close relation with the UN Committee on the Rights of the Child and other key treaty bodies, agencies and experts working on ensuring the human rights of children.
-The DCI – International Secretariat, based in Geneva, communicates in three languages (English, French, and Spanish) to its National Sections and consists of four permanent staff (Executive Director, Advocacy Officer, Project & Capacity-Building Officer, and Outreach & Development Officer, as well as interns, volunteers and other temporary staff).
+Moreover, DCI maintains a close relation with the UN Committee on the Rights of the Child and other key agencies and experts working on ensuring the human rights of children.
+The DCI – International Secretariat, based in Geneva, communicates in three languages (English, French and Spanish) to its National Sections and consists of four permanent staff (Executive Director, Advocacy Officer, Project & Capacity Building Officer, Communications and Development Officer).

 - Position type: 40 hours/week (100%)

 - Duration: 6 months (starting date early 2020)